ScyRS0822/Cloud-Effect/README.md

 # CloudRadiativeEffect
-The detail outputs related to my CET paper
+The code and description related to my CET paper

 The functions of these Python files are as follows: